 In this period of time Gafni’s relationship to the absolute legal obligation of the Halacho, formal Jewish Law, began to shift as he challenged the explicitly assumed identity between the law and the will of God.
 In this period as well Gafni wrote a major work on Integrally-informed religion tentatively titled The Dance of Tears.
 This work will be released by Integral Publishers in 2013.

 By the time Gafni reached his mid-40s, the core themes of all his earlier teaching have been transcended and included into the evolutionary emergent of a World Spirituality based on Integral principles with Unique Self as its core first principle.
 During this period Gafni spent two to three years recovering from a tragedy in his life.
-After he re-emerged from a deep period of contemplation and silence he founded a World Spirituality movement working with Mariana Caplan and Ken Wilber, Sally Kempton and other leading teachers.
+After he re-emerged from a deep period of contemplation and silence he founded a World Spirituality movement working with Ken Wilber, Sally Kempton and other leading teachers.

 During the first part of this period, he initially worked with Diane Hamilton, Sally Kempton, Sofia Diaz and Kelly Sosan Bearer in an organization called The iEvolve Global Practice Community. iEvolve organically evolved into what is now called the Center for Integral Wisdom, an activist think tank dedicated to evolving and articulating a shared global framework of meaning and responsibility.
 The Center for Integral Wisdom is led by a professional leadership team of seven staff members and has an active board of nearly thirty members.